Barlukh/game-hangman/README.md

 - The player input is protected to only insert valid parameters.
 The game also has some role-playing text for some flavour.

 ## Installation
 No installation.
-It is a python file, so must be executed in a Python interpreter or terminal.
-The game starts automatically through the start() function when the code is executed.
+Run it in a Python interpreter or terminal.
+The game starts automatically through the start() function.